scottgallant/docs.balsamiq.com/README.md

 # Content
 * Add new files to the content/(section name) directory with a .md extensions.
 Markdown is accepted, and HUGO's [front matter](http://gohugo.io/content/front-matter/) is expected for the navigation to work properly.
-* You can create new docs using the command line to add the file to the content directory with architectype templates.
-This inserts the proper front matter including parent and creation date.
+* It's recommended that you create new docs using the command line to add the file to the content directory with architectype templates.
+This inserts and formats the front matter into the article properly, including parent and creation date.
-  * $ hugo new jira/mypage.md
+  * $ hugo new mybalsamiq/mypage.md
+* To change the order of how articles appear on the Product overviews add a weight to the front matter.

 # HUGO Usage